Growth Product Management InternUniShackDelivered

 Root Cause

 UniShack cannot out-rank the big marketplaces today, so pure SEO and paid acquisition won't work.
-The fastest path is to out-trust them by making verification obvious, building local campus credibility, and adding features that keep students coming back.
+The fastest path is to out-trust them: make verification obvious, build local campus credibility, and add features that keep students coming back.

 Big platforms win on traffic, but they do not win on student trust or student-first workflows